icza/productws/README.md

 You may also simply start the `$GOPATH/bin/proddemo` executable.
 (On Windows replace `$GOPATH` with `%GOPATH%`.)

-The demo prints the address it's listening on.
+The demo prints the address it's listening on (defaults to `":8081"`).
 You may override it with the `-addr` command line flag.

 Test records are inserted on startup.
 To disable this, use the `-testdata=false` command line flag.